denmedius/pyaudisam/README.md

 # Python module for AUtomated DIstance SAMpling analyses

-This is module interfaces **distance sampling** analysis engines from [Distance software](https://distancesampling.org/), and possibly others in the future.

-It is intended for making it easier :
+This module interfaces **distance sampling** analysis engines from [Distance software](https://distancesampling.org/), and possibly others in the future ; thus, it has been designed in order to make it easier :
-* to run numerous analysis with many (many) parameter variants on many field observation samples (possibly using some optimisation techniques for automated computation of right and left distance truncations),
+* to run (in parallel) numerous analysis with many (many) parameter variants on many field observation samples (possibly using some optimisation techniques for automated computation of right and left distance truncations),
 * to select the best analysis variant results through a mostly automated process, based on customisable statistical quality indicators,
-* to produce partly customisable reports in spreadsheet format (numerical results only), and in HTML format (more complete, with full-featured plots like in Distance, and more).
+* to produce partly customisable reports in spreadsheet (numerical results only) and HTML formats (more complete, with full-featured plots like in Distance, and more).

-As for now, only the Windows MCDS.exe engine and Point Transect analyses are supported.
+As for now, only the Windows MCDS.exe V6 engine and Point Transect analyses are supported.

 ## Requirements